 The cost of having a professional change the oil on a diesel engine can be from two to four times greater than on a gas engine.
 This may be extra motivation for doing this relatively simple job yourself.

 Because the procedure is the same, all the instructions for changing oil and oil filters in conventional vehicles are relevant for diesels except for the oil classification codes.
 (The classification codes for automotive oils tell you which oil to use under a specific set of conditions.)

-To be sure you’re putting the most-improved diesel oil in your vehicle, check out the most recent API classification codes at your dealership or auto parts store, or go to the American Petroleum Institute (API) Web site and click on Engine Oil Guide.
+To be sure you’re putting the most-improved diesel oil in your vehicle, check out the most recent API classification codes at your dealership or auto parts store, or go to the American Petroleum Institute (API) website for its Motor Oil Guide.